 A consultation with Dr. Richard Foulkes is the best way to diagnose and track the progression of your glaucoma, and then determine the best treatment strategy.
 Some of the glaucoma treatment options that Dr. Foulkes might consider include:

 - Eye Drops.
 Our Chicago ophthalmologist by may choose to prescribe a combination of glaucoma medications.
 The goal of a pharmaceutical approach to treatment would be to reduce elevated pressure and prevent optic nerve damage.

 - Selective Laser Trabeculoplasty (SLT).
 This laser-assisted procedure directly that treats the drain to help boost outflow.
 It is not painful, can be performed more than once, and provides a more proactive approach to glaucoma treatment than medication.

 - Trabeculectomy (Filtration Surgery).
 During this procedure, the surgeon devises a fresh drainage channel within the eye.

 - Laser Peripheral Iridotomy (LPI).
 This procedure is intended for closed-angle glaucoma.
 It involves creating a small hole in the iris that allows for better drainage, diminishes fluid buildup in the eye, and deters ocular nerve damage.

 Call Foulkes Vision Today

-When you need a skilled eye doctor in the Chicago area for glaucoma treatment, please contact Foulkes Vision in Lombard Illinois to schedule your consultation with our ophthalmologist: 630-724-1400.
+When you need a skilled eye doctor in the Chicago area for glaucoma treatment, please contact Foulkes Vision in Lombard to schedule your consultation with our ophthalmologist: 630-724-1400.